jaximus/DPD_Design/README.md

-# DPD_CCode
+# Digital PreDistortion FPGA Project
-This repository contains the C code used in the Xilinx SDK for our DPD FPGA Design.
+This repository contains the C code and simulink design used for our DPD FPGA Design.

 **Users guide**
 - It starts by broadcasting the prestored LTE Signal.